petrgazarov/salami/README.md

   <i>Example Salami code with 3 blocks: VPC resource, Security Group resource and a variable.</i>
 </p>

-For examples, see the `examples` directory.
+For more examples, see the `examples` directory.